 The ambient river temperature upstream of the site remained below the 25°C consented limit for the full duration of the monitoring period (Figure 6), thereby allowing for continuous discharge if required.
-Although some of the data from the Council's upstream and downstream site was lost, the maximum upstream temperature recorded was 20.14°C on 4 February 2023, and downstream maximum was 20.18°C on 29 December 2022.
-Self-monitoring data provided by the Company confirmed that the maximum temperature recorded by their downstream logger was also 20.18°C on 29 December 2022.
+The maximum upstream temperature recorded was 23.06°C on 19 January 2024, and downstream maximum was 23.13°C also on 19 January 2024.

+Self-monitoring data provided by the Company confirmed that the maximum temperature recorded by their downstream logger was 23.34°C on 19 January 2024.
 The Company complied with the 25°C temperature limit at the downstream monitoring location throughout the monitoring period (Figure 7).